shuckster/eslint-plugin-big-number-rules/README.md

 // true
 ```

-Using `BigNumber` isn't complicated, but it does require a little discipline and vigilance to keep on top of, so an [eslint](https://eslint.org/) plugin to warn-about the use of JavaScript's native-math methods, and also offer to fill-in alternatives, seemed like a good way to do that.
+Using `bignumber.js` isn't complicated, but it does require a little discipline and vigilance to keep on top of, so an [eslint](https://eslint.org/) plugin to warn-about the use of JavaScript's native-math methods, and also offer to fill-in alternatives, seemed like a good way to do that.

 # Credits